alpine9000/blockyskies/docs/BuildingCrossDev.md

 installing the cross development environment
 ============================================

-Built on OSX 10.11.3, should work on any unix environment.
+Built on OSX 10.12, with some pushing it should build on any unix.

 Notes:
    * My /usr/local is writable by me.
 You will probable need to add "sudo" to any "make install" lines